jdpopkin/Notes/README.md

 * New Relic

 ##Feedback
-Notes is a work in progress - email me at jdpopkin@gmail.com to let me know what you think.
+Notes is a work in progress - please contact me to let me know what you think!